 Keeping Up with Customs and Trade Regulations

-Navigating the complexities of international trade isn’t easy, especially with ever-evolving rules and regulations.
-That’s why partnering with a shipping carrier like Passport with in-house compliance experts is essential to ensure your company’s long-term success in the global marketplace.
+Navigating the complexities of cross-border trade isn’t easy, especially with ever-evolving rules and regulations.
+That’s why partnering with an international solutions provider like Passport® with in-house compliance experts is essential to ensure your company’s long-term success in the global marketplace.
 Our team is constantly monitoring regulatory developments to help brands become and stay compliant.

-Here are three recent updates brands should be aware of:
+Here are recent updates brands should be aware of:

-In March 2023, the European Union (EU) implemented ICS2, an advanced import control system for all goods entering the market that requires carriers to electronically submit mandatory information like Harmonized System (HS) codes and product descriptions before packages arrive in the EU, Norway, and Switzerland.
-ICS2 compliance is vital for brands to prevent shipping disruptions due to customs delays and avoid additional charges for inaccurate HS codes or unacceptable product descriptions.
-Enhanced enforcement went into place on July 19th, 2023.
+- European Union (EU) – In March 2023, the European Union (EU) implemented ICS2, an advanced import control system for all goods entering the market that requires carriers to electronically submit mandatory information like Harmonized System (HS) codes and product descriptions before packages arrive in the EU, Norway, and Switzerland.

 How Passport Can Help

 Passport’s team of licensed customs brokers and trade advisors is ready to guide you through the complexities of compliance in international markets.
-We're dedicated to offering brands support in classifying products, determining proper goods descriptions, and keeping you informed of relevant regulation updates.
-If you need assistance or have any questions, reach out to us at global.trade@passportshipping.com.
+We’re dedicated to offering brands support in determining product eligibility, properly classifying products, providing accurate goods descriptions, complying with local tax requirements, and keeping you informed of relevant regulation updates.